gomathishankar28/ms1_bentovanindia/Testing.md

 ## **Enhancements**
 Initially the menu page was designed to have only the menu items displayed.
 An improvement to the page was suggested by my mentor Nishant kumar to display the name of the menu item.

->**solution** - Added styles to display the name of the menu item on hover of the image.
+>**solution** - Added styles to display the name of the menu item while hovering above the image under each category.